 A small tree with slender weeping branches clothed with half-moon shaped phyllodes about ¼ to ½ inch long with a tiny mucro.
 The phyllodes resemble those of A. cultriformis but are clear green, not gray.
 There is a gland on the curved edge of the leaf, near the base.
-Several specimens were planted in 2013 in close proximity across the sidewalk and opposite the Callistemon 'Little John' where Bonair siding crosses the center divider of Campus Drive.
-These Ovens wattles were blooming January, 2014.

 A 20-foot specimen that flowered profusely from late winter until early summer died at age 30 (not unusual for wattles) in the Stanford Avenue greenbelt.
 I visited the native haunt in the Ovens Valley and found abundant plants, few over 8 feet.
 As is noticeable elsewhere, a species that is a specialist at occupying a locally restricted, diffcult habitat may excel in other places where protected from competition.